 AmeriCorps Matching Award

 The GW AmeriCorps Matching Award is available to current or incoming graduate students at the George Washington University.
-You must submit your completed Elliott School school application by Jan.
-7 as well as a separate AmeriCorps application to the Office of Graduate Student Assistantships and Fellowships (OGSAF).
+You must submit your completed Elliott School application by January 7 as well as a separate AmeriCorps application to the Office of Graduate Student Assistantships and Fellowships (OGSAF).

 Master's: $20,000 tuition award